radar/ryanbigg.com/_posts/2011-01-02-extending-active-record.markdown

 This guide was originally posted in my [guides](http://github.com/radar/guides) repository, but I thought I would cross-post it on the blog too to increase exposure.
 I hope it helps some who are trying to figure this kind of thing out.

+If you want to see more guides like this, [donate to me!](http://pledgie.com/campaigns/14034).
+I'm thinking of doing one on Rails engines after I finish the [initialization guide](http://ryanbigg.com/guides/initialization.html)

 This guide will demonstrate how we can extend Active Record's functionality to provide a couple of new methods on our models which will allow us to find records based on a specified month or year, implementing the same functionality as found in the [by_star](http://github.com/radar/by_star) gem, but in a modern Rails 3 way using the features that Active Record and ARel provide.

 This guide assumes you've read the "[Gem Development](http://github.com/radar/guides/blob/master/gem-development.md)" guide which introduces how to develop a basic gem with Bundler.
 We extensively use the skills learned in that guide in this guide to build this gem, including Bundler and RSpec.